Mughal painting: Humayun (1530–1540 and 1555–1556)

-Akbar (r.
-1556–1605)
+Akbar (1556–1605)

-During the reign of Humayun's son Akbar (r.
-1556–1605), the imperial court, apart from being the centre of administrative authority to manage and rule the vast Mughal empire, also emerged as a centre of cultural excellence.
+During the reign of Humayun's son Akbar (r.1556–1605), the imperial court, apart from being the centre of administrative authority to manage and rule the vast Mughal empire, also emerged as a centre of cultural excellence.
 Akbar inherited and expanded his father's library and atelier of court painters, and paid close personal attention to its output.
 He had studied painting in his youth under Abd as-Samad, though it is not clear how far these studies went.

-Between 1560 and 1566 the Tutinama ("Tales of a Parrot"), now in the Cleveland Museum of Art was illustrated, showing "the stylistic components of the imperial Mughal style at a formative stage".

-Among other manuscripts, between 1562 and 1577 the atelier worked on an illustrated manuscript of the Hamzanama consisting of 1,400 cotton folios, unusually large at 69 cm x 54 cm (approx. 27 x 20 inches) in size.
-This huge project "served as a means of moulding the disparate styles of his artists, from Iran and from different parts of India, into one unified style".
+Between 1560 and 1566, the Tutinama ("Tales of a Parrot"), now in the Cleveland Museum of Art, was illustrated, showing "the stylistic components of the imperial Mughal style at a formative stage".
+Among other manuscripts, between 1562 and 1577, the atelier worked on an illustrated manuscript of the Hamzanama consisting of 1,400 cotton folios, unusually large at 69 cm x 54 cm (approx. 27 x 20 inches) in size.
+This huge project, "served as a means of moulding the disparate styles of his artists, from Iran and from different parts of India, into one unified style".
 By the end, the style reached maturity, and "the flat and decorative compositions of Persian painting have been transformed by creating a believable space in which characters painted in the round can perform".

-Sa'di's masterpiece The Gulistan was produced at Fatehpur Sikri in 1582, a Darab Nama around 1585; the Khamsa of Nizami (British Library, Or.
-12208) followed in the 1590s and Jami's Baharistan around 1595 in Lahore.
+Saʿdī Shīrāzī's masterpiece Gulistān was produced at Fatehpur Sikri in 1582, Abu Tahir Tarsusi's Darab-Nama around 1585; the Khamsa of Nizami (British Library, Or.
+12208) followed in the 1590s and Jāmī's Bahâristân around 1595 in Lahore.
 As Mughal-derived painting spread to Hindu courts the texts illustrated included the Hindu epics including the Ramayana and the Mahabharata; themes with animal fables; individual portraits; and paintings on scores of different themes.
 Mughal style during this period continued to refine itself with elements of realism and naturalism coming to the fore.
-Between 1570–1585, Akbar hired over one hundred painters to practice Mughal style painting.
+Between 1570 and 1585, Akbar hired over one hundred painters to practice Mughal style painting.

 Akbar's rule established a celebratory theme among the Mughal Empire.
 In this new period, Akbar persuaded artist to focus on showing off spectacles and including grand symbols like elephants in their work to create the sense of a prospering empire.
 Along with this new mindset, Akbar also encouraged his people to write down and find a way to record what they remembered from earlier times to ensure that others would be able to remember the greatness of the Mughal empire.